pulumi/pulumi-hugo/themes/default/content/blog/repairing-state-with-pulumi-refresh/index.md

         --clear-pending-creates
 ```

-The above command will run the pending CREATE resolution for our example S3 bucket, and will clear all other pending CREATEs.
+The above command will run the pending CREATE resolution for our example S3 bucket, and will clear all other pending CREATE operations.